-With predictions of near exponential growth in the number of wireless subscribers in the coming decades, pressure is mounting on government regulatory agencies to free up RF spectrum to satisfy the growing bandwidth demands.
-This is especially true with regard to the next generation (3G) cellular systems that integrate voice and high speed data access services.
+With predictions of near exponential growth in the number of wireless subscribers in the coming decades, pressure is mounting on government regulatory agencies to free up the RF spectrum to satisfy the growing bandwidth demands.
+This is especially true with regard to the next generation (3G) cellular systems that integrate voice and high-speed data access services.
 Given the slow reaction time of government bureaucracy and the high cost of licensing, wireless operators are typically forced to make due with limited bandwidth resources.

-The aim of this chapter is to provide the reader with a comprehensive view of the role and details of the protocols that define and control the access to the wireless channel, i.e., of wireless Media Access Protocols (MAC) protocols.
-We start by highlighting the distinguishing characteristics of wireless systems, and their impact on the design and implementation of MAC protocols (Section 1.2).
-The following Section 1.3 explores the impact of the physical limitations specific to MAC protocol design.
-Section 1.4 lists the set of MAC techniques that form the core of most MAC protocol designs.
-Section 1.5 overviews channel access in cellular telephony networks and other centralized networks.
-Section 1.6 focuses on MAC solutions for ad hoc networks, namely, network architectures with decentralized control characterized by the mobility of possibly all the nodes.
+The aim of this chapter is to provide the reader with a comprehensive view of the role and details of the protocols that define and control access to the wireless channel, i.e., wireless media access protocols (MAC) protocols.
+We start by highlighting the distinguishing characteristics of wireless systems and their impact on the design and implementation of MAC protocols (Section 6.2).
+Section 6.3 explores the impact of the physical limitations specific to MAC protocol design.
+Section 6.4 lists the set of MAC techniques that form the core of most MAC protocol designs.
+Section 6.5 overviews channel access in cellular telephony networks and other centralized networks.
+Section 6.6 focuses on MAC solutions for ad hoc networks, namely, network architectures with decentralized control characterized by the mobility of possibly all the nodes.
 A brief summary concludes the chapter.

-1.2 GENERAL CONCEPTS
+6.2 GENERAL CONCEPTS

-In the broadest terms, a wireless network consists of nodes that communicate by exchanging packets via radio waves.
-These packets can take one of two forms.
-A unicast packet contains information that is addressed to a specific node, while a multicast packet distributes the information to a group of nodes.
+In the broadest terms, a wireless network consists of nodes that communicate by exchanging "packets" via radio waves.
+These packets can take two forms.
+A unicast packet contains information that is addressed to a specific node, whereas a multicast packet distributes the information to a group of nodes.
 The MAC protocol simply determines when a node is allowed to transmit its packets, and typically controls all access to the physical layer.
-Fig. 1.1 depicts the relative position of the MAC protocol within a simplified protocol stack.
+Figure 6.1 depicts the relative position of the MAC protocol within a simplified protocol stack.